 INTO THE GRIZZLY MAZE (d.
 David Hackl, 2015 USA/94min)

 David Hackl’s casting clusterfuck of a bear hunt comes completely undone with some appalling CGI in its closing stages.
 That’s not to say it’s an entirely terrible ride, just that too many of the creative decisions lose their way in the woods.

 More of terrifying family-style BBQ experience than a full-blown animal encounter, but the poor critter in Ari Aster’s followup to HEREDITARY simply can’t be forgotten.
-For bear chasers with developing soft vore fetishes.
+One for bear chasers with developing soft vore fetishes…

-PROPHECY is one of those films you’re told will be terrible, its much discussed inadequacies travelling far before it, like heralds of a monstrous apocalypse (the cast, the eco-horror plot, the beast!).
-But if being queer allows you one thing, it’s the chance to see the world from a different angle &, when I finally caught up with this film, I fucking loved it. > Full review coming soon.
+PROPHECY is one of those films you’re told will be terrible, its much discussed inadequacies travelling far before it, like heralds of a monstrous apocalypse (the (mis)cast, the eco-horror plot, the beast!).
+But if being queer allows you one thing, it’s the chance to see the world from a different angle and, when I finally caught up with this film, I fucking loved it.

 THE REVENANT (d.
 Alejandro G. Iñárritu, 2015 USA/156min)